hieuvp/learning-python/advanced-tutorials/list-comprehensions/README.md

 print("words = %s\n" % words)

-# Create a list of integers which specify the length of each word in a certain sentence,
+# Create a list of integers
+# which specifies the length of each word in the sentence,
-# but only if the word is not the word "the"
+# but only if the "word" is not the word "the"

 lengths = []
 for word in words:
     if word != "the":
         lengths.append(len(word))
 print("By traditional style,        lengths = %s" % lengths)

-# When using a "list comprehension", we could simplify this process
+# When using a "List Comprehension", we could simplify this process
 lengths = [len(word) for word in words if word != "the"] print("By using List Comprehension, lengths = %s" % lengths)
 ```